How Does Scoring Work In Diving?

-Usually, during individual diving events at the Olympics, the FINA (the international governing body for diving) appoints seven judges and one referee.
+Usually, during individual diving events at the Olympics, the International Swimming Federation (FINA) appoints seven judges and one referee.
 Although the referee makes sure all rules and regulations are followed, they do not affect the score.
 The judges solely award scores based on the scale.

 When scoring a dive, it is based on five different criteria.
-They are approach, take-off, elevation, execution, and entry.
+The different aspects of scoring criteria in diving are as follows:

-Second, the take-off is the diver's lift from the board, and they must show balance and control.
-The landing of the dive must have a proper angle and leave a safety margin between the board and diver.
+Take-off: The diver’s lift from the board, and they must show balance and control.
+The landing of the dive must have a proper angle and leave a safety margin between the board and the diver.

-Third, the elevation is the amount of lift or spring the diver gets from the take-off as that impacts the impression of the dive.
+Elevation: The amount of lift or spring the diver gets from the take-off, as that impacts the impression of the dive.
 Typically, a higher dive showcases the smoothness of the movement and significant accuracy.